wicodeZU/.github/profile/README.md

 ## I want to be a member what should I do

 Talk to our [moderators](#our-moderators) for your request.
 One of them will get to you as soon as they see your request.
 Beware that Github doesn't have a direct messaging feature, so you would have to look at ways to contact the moderators.
 You can navigate to their profile and see if they have a social media account or an email.
-If they don't they you may have to use [other ways](https://stackoverflow.com/questions/12686545/how-to-leave-a-message-for-a-github-com-user) of communication.
+If they don't then you may have to use [other ways](https://stackoverflow.com/questions/12686545/how-to-leave-a-message-for-a-github-com-user) of communication.
 Just be respectful in whatever you do.
 They have their own [personal life](https://en.wikipedia.org/wiki/Personal_life) to attend to.

 ## Nobody responded to my requests